Last updated February 7, 2026

 Yes, it can be tricky to find time for rest.
 But rest allows people to rediscover their true nature by eliminating the busy-ness of their lives.
 Many guests stay on average five days, notes Diana, adding that she definitely sees shifts occur as each day passes.

 “It’s typical to see guests arrive on day one stressed, hurried, panicked and excited.
 On day two, they begin to let go of expectations, the agenda and themselves.
-Then on day three is always a big turning point, as they begin to relax and dive deep inside themselves.
-And finally, on day four they surrender to the day as it unfolds.
-Day five nobody wants to leave,” says Diana.
+Day three is always a big turning point, as they begin to relax and dive deep inside themselves.
+And finally, on day four, they surrender to the day as it unfolds.
+Day five, nobody wants to leave,” says Diana.

 The Retreat Costa Rica builds in plenty of respite and rejuvenation into the Art of Resting retreat, including pranayama sessions with the resort’s Ayurveda doctor, sound healing and aromatherapy treatments.

-Guests also enjoy luxurious accommodations overlooking Costa Rica’s lush, tropical forest; three daily anti-inflammatory organic meals at the two farm-to-table restaurants; daily yoga and hiking; and peaceful spa treatments at the Vida Mia Healing Center and Spa.
+Guests also enjoy luxurious accommodations overlooking Costa Rica’s lush, tropical forest; three daily anti-inflammatory organic meals at the two farm-to-table restaurants; daily yoga and hiking; and peaceful spa treatments at the Vida Mia Spa.

 The Art of Resting

 Guests learn pranayama, a breathing exercise, from the resort’s Ayurveda doctor.
 Pranayama is said to help increase energy and release stress, improving overall mental wellness.
-Guests also receive an Ayurvedic cranial massage that balances marma points with a Kansa wand used to soothe, tone, and release stress from the body.
+Guests also receive an Ayurvedic cranial massage that balances marma points using a Kansa wand to soothe, tone, and release stressors from the body.

 The benefits of the program run deep, starting with location—the crystal energy of the quartz mountain provides a calming vibration, inducing well-being and is perfect for rest.